mhlassoued/Asynch-My-Lib/README.md

 How to configure, how to use?
 -----------------------------
 Step 1.
-Paste your library in the appropriet place.
+Paste your library in the appropriet place into "asynch-My-Lib.js".
+From now it will replace your Library.

 Step 2.
-Rename the JS file with your library name.
+Rename the asynch-My-Lib.js with your library name.

 Step 3.
-Use the format bellow, when you call you library from a web page. copy paste and replace the "put_library_name" :
+Use the format bellow, when you call your library from a web page. copy paste and replace the "put_library_name".
+Indeed with your Library name:

 		<script type="text/javascript">
 			var myAsyncLib = myAsyncLib || [];